robinbenitezmora/ToDoList/README.md

 >
-This project is a basic website that will allow to the users to add, remove, get and save books from a group or list using JavaScript objects, modules and ES6 in order it is more flexible in its functioning.
+This project is a basic website that will allow to the users to add, remove, get and save tasks from a group or list using JavaScript objects, modules and ES6.

 ## Built With